sqyyy-jar/terminal-utils/README.md

 It will return an error or the selected index off the selected option as i8.
 After selecting it will delete all written lines.
+Here the chooser will look as follows: if the option is selected, it will be written like this ' > option < ' the arrows will be dark grey and the text will be black the background will be white if the option is not selected, it will be written like this '   option   ' the background and foreground color will be the default of the console